Back to blog

 Outplacement firmsPlaced executives who are open to non-corporate pathsPartner to provide franchise education sessions

-Estate/retirement plannersClients with capital looking for active investmentPosition franchise ownership as an alternative to passive investment
+Estate and retirement plannersClients with capital looking for active investmentPosition franchise ownership as an alternative to passive investment

 CPA firmsClients seeking tax-advantaged business structuresOffer franchise-specific tax planning insights